russellbits/Writing/Fiction/02.short-stories/05.untouchable/story.md

 "Could you step aside, sir?"

+All he can think in the rush and din and light and gold and bejeweled chaos is that he has no business in this firing line of such intensity.
+After a moment that seems like forever, he hears the paparazzi’s message and goes to step aside, only she won’t let go of his hand.

 "Elsa!
 Just one of you, honey!"

 "Elsa!"

-"Work that dress, dollface!"
+"Work that dress, Elsa!”

 The strobe light effect stops time as she turns slow and looks at him with sorry hazel eyes.
-Not that she's sorry she has to ask him to step aside.
+And she won’t let him go.
+He goes to leave, but she holds on to his hand.
+She's sorry she has to ask him to step aside.
 She knows he could care less.
-She just seems sorry for the world.
-He leans in close and smiles, "C'mon.
-Fuck 'em."
+She is sorry for this world.
+He leans in close and smiles, "Fuck 'em."
 He shrugs.
-"Let's just go in."
+"Let's just go."

 But she will not refuse them, and she has only to close her bronze and glittered eyelids in exhaustion to let him know.
 He steps aside for the pack to take their photos, each one calling for her to look at them—just them.
-With his hands in his pockets he tries to take in all the glamour and elegance so alien to him, but his mind is built to a mirror and he can feel her growing pain.
-And Jason worries that they are going to take her from him, because she should never have been his in the first place.
-He just looks on as she gives the cyclops a look of utter contempt.
-Once he would turn to Page 6 and think that "the look" was so coy, merely ennui.
-But now he can see that she hates them.
+With his hands in his pockets he tries to take in all the glamour and elegance so alien to him, but his mind has always been built as a house of mirrors and he can feel her growing pain.
+He worries somewhat that they are going to take her from him, because she should never have been his in the first place.
+He worries more that they will take her from herself.

-Then, this melancholy Freya is again putting her arm in his and dragging him toward the entrance to the gallery, and he thinks they really do both feel lighter without the weight of all those stares.
+Seconds later, poses thrown, smiles granted, this melancholy Freya is again putting her arm in his and dragging him toward the entrance to the gallery.
 Making their way inside to the coat check, they drop off her jacket and she reaches out to grab the lapel of the three-button, single-breasted Monaco suit coat she bought for him just for the occasion.
-He is sheepish as she makes her unnecessary adjustments, and she beams at him and says, "Why so blue, panda bear?" to which he cannot help but laugh out loud'—the fear clouding his face blasted away.
+He is sheepish as she makes her unnecessary adjustments, and she beams and says, "Why so blue, panda bear?”—to which he cannot help but laugh out loud—the fear clouding his face blasted away.

 "C'mon," she says, "Drinks!"

 She walks through the crowd like Venus on surf as the bodies part so that party guests can gorge their eyeballs.
-He jingles behind her like an accouterment, smiling like an idiot.
+He jingles behind her like an accouterment and smiling like an idiot.
 They get to the bar that is three people deep but she somehow appears up front and the bartender is taking her order.  *I love the beautiful people*, thinks Jason.  *Good God I'd hate her guts if she wasn't with me*.
 She shoves a dry Gray Goose martini in his hand.
 "I will make you sophisticated if it kills you."

 * * *

-    jarhead3
-    alt.gossip.celebrities
-    Subject: Elsa Finch
+    @jarhead
-    12th July 2004 10:21:23 pm
+    19th March 2022 10:21:23 pm
     What a cockwhore!
 Elsa Finch is so disgusting!
-She's a nasty bag of bones and she just just starve her stupid self to death so maybe she can finally fit in those gawdy fashion outfits
+She's a nasty bag of bones and she just just starve her stupid self to death so maybe she can finally fit in those gawdy fashion outfits like that piece of shit garbage dress she had on at the thmetro.

 * * *